-It is fair to say that I was never encouraged to think independently as a child.
-Not knowing about my sensory issues as a child kept me in the dark.
-Having decisions made for me did help with my difficulties, because I generally coped better.
+It is fair to say that I was never encouraged to think outside the box as a child.
+Not knowing about my disability or sensory issues kept me firmly in the dark.
+Everything unfamiliar feels daunting: through my writing I am now able to recall and place my experiences.

-Since my diagnosis and for the first time, I am able to place my experiences down to sensory issues that I didn’t know I had.
+Since my diagnosis and for the first time, I am now able to explain and place my experiences with sensory issues.
+It feels good, if a little overdue.